Deakin University - Geelong Cats Partnership

 Deakin Cats Community Centre

 Deakin's core mission in the DCCC is to raise educational aspirations within the community, as well as bring people together across social boundaries and diverse interests.
-The Centre unites Deakin and the Geelong Football Club (GFC) in their joint commitment to support and serve the region through community development and inclusion.
-By combining resources, the University and Club offer the state-of-the-art facility free of charge to multiple community groups.
+The centre unites Deakin and the Geelong Football Club (GFC) in their joint commitment to support and serve the region through community development and inclusion.
+By combining resources, the University and the club offer the state-of-the-art facility free of charge to multiple community groups.